TransDeveloper/tunnel-client/README.md

 - Delete tunnels when no longer needed.
 - Automatic forwarding of requests and responses between local services and the public endpoint.
 - Handles multiple concurrent TCP connections using WebSockets.
+- **Streaming support** for large file uploads/downloads without buffering entirely in memory.
+- **Optimized TCP forwarding** with larger buffer sizes for high-throughput scenarios.
+- **Monitoring dashboard** - Real-time web interface to monitor all incoming requests and responses.
+- Beautiful terminal UI with Rich library for status displays and metrics.

 ---